skillrepos/ai-aip/labs.md

 code -d ../extra/lab2_mcp_server.txt mcp_server_v2.py
 ```

-![MCP server code](./images/aip19.png?raw=true "MCP server code")

-<br><br>

-2. As you look at the differences, note that we are using FastMCP to more easily set up a server, with its *@mcp.tool* decorators to designate our functions as MCP tools.
+As you look at the differences, note that we are using FastMCP to more easily set up a server, with its *@mcp.tool* decorators to designate our functions as MCP tools.
 Also, we run this using the *streamable-http* transport protocol.
 Review each difference to see what is being done, then use the arrows to merge.
 When finished, click the "x"" in the tab at the top to close and save the files.

+![MCP server code](./images/aip19.png?raw=true "MCP server code")

 <br><br>

-3. Now that we've built out the server code, run it using the command below.
+2. Now that we've built out the server code, run it using the command below.
 You should see some startup messages similar to the ones in the screenshot.

 ```
 python mcp_server_v2.py